Cumulocity-IoT/cumulocity-vision-ai-app-examples/solder-quality/README.md

 ## 📚 Installing the Analytics

-For this example there are two analytics flows.
+For this example there are three analytics flows.
 When setting up the camera and installing the AI application a new child-devices will be generated once the first data is sent.
 Both analytics flows need this new child-devices (default: machine_1) as an input and not the camera device.

 ## 📈 The Data